 If your employer or your employer’s workers’ comp insurance carrier seems to be delaying or mishandling your application for benefits, let your lawyer look into the matter.
 Do not speak directly to your employer’s worker’s comp insurance company.
 That is your lawyer’s role.

-Your claim by North Carolina workers comp lawyer benefits could be denied for a trivial reason that’s easily fixed.
+Your claim for workers’ comp benefits could be denied for a trivial reason that’s easily fixed,.
 A workers’ comp claim could also be denied for one of these reasons:

 1. The employer believes you are exaggerating your injury – or that you’re not even injured.